![]() |

 I think that's good.
 The government is trying to help,

 and having families together is never a bad thing.
 Is it just for the men workers to go home early? or for the women too?
 Because these days in other countries, more and more women are working just as much as men.
-“Don't lower your mask until you have
+Help my Cause for homeless teens!

 |